Japan Society on Water Environment

 The title should be specific, descriptive, and intelligible to readers outside a specific field.
 Specialist abbreviations should not be included in the title.
 The title should be formatted in sentence case.

-Include the full names of all authors and format in sentence case.
+Include the full names of all authors and capitalize the first letter.
 Note that the last name listed is most often used as the family name in most databases.
+Names of each author should be in the order of 'given name – family name'.
+The given name appears first, followed by the family name.

 Affiliations